 - Canadian Cardiovascular Harmonized Guidelines Endeavour (C-Change): 2014 Update

-- Focused 2012 Update of the Canadian Cardiovascular Society Atrial Fibrillation Guidelines: Recommendations for Stroke Prevention and Rate/Rhythm Control
+- 2016 Focused Update of the Canadian Cardiovascular Society Guidelines for the Management of Atrial Fibrillation

 - MoHLTC’s Quality Based Procedures (QBP) Clinical Handbook for Stroke